EnochRick/EnocRick/README.md

-# EnocRick
+# EnochRick
-EnochRick's Personal repository.
+Test Of readme.
+Blarg